PC 2800.2 – Felony Evading Police | LA Criminal Defense Lawyers

 Call Our LA Felony Evasion Defense Attorneys Today

-Los Angeles criminal defense attorneys, Paul Takakjian, and Stephen Sitkoff have dedicated their 70 years of combined criminal law expertise to the defense of all misdemeanor and felony traffic crimes in Los Angeles and throughout Southern California.
+Los Angeles criminal defense attorneys, Eugene Hanrahan, and Stephen Sitkoff have dedicated their 70 years of combined criminal law expertise to the defense of all misdemeanor and felony traffic crimes in Los Angeles and throughout Southern California.
 Call us now at (888) 579-4844 for a free consultation to review your case and options.